 A relay is an electromagnetic switch that opens and closes circuits electromechanically or electronically.
 A relatively small electric current that can turn on or off a much larger electric current operates a relay.
 Relays work like some electrical products since they receive an electrical signal and send the signal to other equipment by turning the switch on and off.
 Even if the relay contact is normally closed or normally open, they are not energized.
 Its state will change only if you apply an electrical current to the contacts.

 Relays are useful in many applications.
 Electromagnetic relays protect various AC and DC equipment.
-It is also used as auxiliary relays in the contact systems of protective relay schemes, for differential protection and the over- or under-current protection of various AC and DC equipment.
+They are also used as auxiliary relays in the contact systems of protective relay schemes, for differential protection and the over- or under-current protection of various AC and DC equipment.
 The current carrier pilot relaying scheme protects transmission lines.

 How Relays Work